 Personalization: With nitty gritty details already typed out in an email template, your team has more time to spend adding greetings and personalization for every customer.

 Simple training for new teammates: Filling in blank fields is easier than remembering for each shipment what information you need from your customer.
 Starting from scratch each time, you may forget to ask the client for key piece of information, like last free day, or arrival date.

 Consistent brand messaging: Keep a streamlined voice and tone across your entire company.

-Learn more about saving email templates with Front's canned responses.
+Learn more about saving email templates with Front's message templates.

 Auto-replies are useful in many instances, not just for taking vacations.
 You can easily set up all sorts of auto-replies using an email management tool.
 A few common ways 3PLs leverage auto-replies:

 Get more information: When a new customer submits an inquiry, many 3PLs send auto-replies to ask for more information, like a time frame to get the job done, and get the order moving faster.

 Send additional resources: When a customer writes in with a question or submits a new order, make an auto-reply to send resources like a help center, FAQ, or how-to guide in case they need assistance.